Whether it's your first home or your next house, I'll help you through the process. Contact me and I'll make sure you're a well-informed buyer.

 FirstPoint Real Estate can walk you through closing - 253.299.2088

-The escrow company insures that all terms and conditions of the seller's and buyer's agreement are met prior to the sale being completed.
-This includes securing payments and paperwork, completing required forms, and getting the release documents for any loans or liens that have been paid off with the transaction, assuring you have a clean title to your property before the final price is fully paid.
+The escrow agent makes sure that all terms and conditions of the seller's and buyer's negotiated agreement are met prior to the sale being finished.
+This includes receiving funds and records, signing required forms, and getting the release documents for any loans or liens that are to be paid off with the transaction, assuring you have a clean title to your home before the asking price is fully paid.

 • Tax statements